Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 #### Persistent chat vs session-based chat
 Responses may vary between the web application and Teams due to persistent vs session-based chat.
 With the web app, context from the prior questions is included in responses.
 For example, when you ask a follow up question after your first question, the context from the previous questions impacts the response of follow up questions.
-To clear previous context, simply clear the chat with the sweep button to the left of the chat window.
+To clear the previous context, simply clear the chat with the sweep button to the left of the chat window.
 For Teams, context from previous chats do not impact follow up questions.
 This is because each question is self-contained without context from prior questions.
 In Teams, that chat is persistent.
 It is currently not possible for the LLM to determine if the prior question relates to the current question.

 #### ChatGPT3.5 vs ChatGPT4